nyvyn/nyvyn.github.io/_notes/2024-12-24-graph-embeddings.markdown

 status: Growing
 ---

-Matryoshka embeddings, introduced by Yu et al. in their 2022 paper "Matryoshka Representation Learning"[^1], represent a fascinating approach to neural network embeddings where multiple vector representations of different dimensions are nested within a single embedding space, much like Russian nesting dolls.
+Matryoshka embeddings, introduced by Yu et al. in their 2022 paper "Matryoshka Representation Learning"[^1], are a hierarchical neural network embedding architecture that enables the extraction of multiple nested vector representations of decreasing dimensionality from a single embedding space.
+Unlike traditional fixed-dimension embeddings, matryoshka embeddings are trained with a specialized loss function that ensures semantic consistency across dimensional subsets, allowing for dynamic dimensionality reduction while preserving hierarchical relationships.
 This innovative technique allows for dynamic dimensionality, where shorter vectors can be extracted from longer ones while preserving semantic relationships, enabling efficient storage and flexible deployment across various computational constraints without requiring separate models for different embedding sizes.